Who Am I Really? Understanding The Psychological Self

 Ken Wilber Spiritual Life Practice

-Sigmund Freud initially used the term “ego” to refer to a sense of self but later revised it to encompass a set of psychological functions, including judgment, tolerance, reality testing, control, planning, defense mechanisms, information integration, intellectual functioning, and memory.
+Sigmund Freud initially used the term “ego” to refer to a sense of self.
+Still, he later revised it to encompass psychological functions, including judgment, tolerance, reality testing, control, planning, defense mechanisms, information integration, intellectual functioning, and memory.

 The primary function of the ego is to engage with reality.

 Exceeding this function can overwhelm the ego, leading to fragmentation of the mind and various mental disorders.
-The ego operates autonomously, separate from the self.
+The ego operates autonomously.

-In our stress-filled world, the ego, not the self, often dominates our daily experiences.
+In our stress-filled world, the ego, often dominates our daily experiences.

-Examining all aspects of ourselves is crucial, including the darker aspects we may avoid acknowledging.
-This self-awareness is the initial step toward personal transformation.
+Examining all aspects of ourselves, including the darker aspects we may avoid acknowledging, is crucial.
+This awareness is the initial step toward personal transformation.

 While confronting these aspects can be difficult and painful, it’s necessary for growth.
 Many people shy away from this process, preferring the comfort of familiarity.

-However, those who embrace self-reflection often find their lives expanding in new and fulfilling ways.
+However, those who embrace reflection often find their lives expanding in new and fulfilling ways.

 Is this conversation helpful so far?